annaesvensson/yellow-markdown/README.md

 ## How to format text

 Markdown is a practical way to edit web pages.
 Write text like you would in an email and it becomes a web page.
 After a short while, it happens naturally without you even thinking about it.
-Here's the [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
+The overriding design goal for the Markdown syntax is to make it as readable as possible.
+Here are the [Markdown syntax](http://commonmark.org/help/), [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).

-## How to customise text

-There are shortcuts to add additional features.
-You can add [images](https://github.com/annaesvensson/yellow-image), [image galleries](https://github.com/annaesvensson/yellow-gallery), [icons](https://github.com/annaesvensson/yellow-icon) and additional features to your content.
-The available shortcuts depend on extensions installed.

 The default content parser is defined in file `system/extensions/yellow-system.ini`.
 A different content parser can be defined in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of each page, for example `Parser: markdown`.

+## How to format text with shortcuts

+Markdown is a portable way to edit web pages.
+Markdown-formatted text can be opened with any text editor.
+Or it can be edited in a [web browser](https://github.com/annaesvensson/yellow-edit).
+Most applications support the basic Markdown syntax, some applications provide shortcuts with additional features for web pages.
+This allows you, for example, to add [images](https://github.com/annaesvensson/yellow-image), [image galleries](https://github.com/annaesvensson/yellow-gallery) and [videos](https://github.com/annaesvensson/yellow-youtube).
+The available shortcuts depend on extensions installed.

 ## Examples